AlvinCassar/AlvinCassar_SWD6.2A_Project/README.md

-    train_data/images - file containing all the images for knots (around 400photos) train_data/labels - file containing all the labels for images - laballed using makesense.ai runs/train/exp    - file containing all information when training algorithm with 100 epochs - including graphs and wieghts
+    train_data/images - file containing all the images for knots (around 400photos) train_data/labels - file containing all the labels for images - laballed using makesense.ai runs/train/exp    - file containing all information when training algorithm with 100 epochs - including graphs and wieghts runs/detect/exp   - file containing outputted images from the algorithm with labels and their %